blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

 The full reconfiguration refetches and reloads the configuration of all tenants.
 To do so, run ``zuul-scheduler full-reconfigure``.
 For example this can be used to fix eventual configuration inconsistencies after connection problems to Gerrit/Github.
-The signal based method by sending a `SIGHUP` signal to the scheduler PID is deprecated.

 The smart reconfiguration reloads only the tenants that changed their configuration in the tenant config file.
 To do so, run